Finding Serenity With Acceptance

 Longing for, Craving for, Coveting, Need for, Impulse toward, Hanker for

-Sorrow: ( a feeling of sadness which accompanies the loss of a “good” or the presence of an “evil”) Sad-saddened Grieved Embarrassed, Humiliated, Depressed Melancholy, Unhappy, Sorry, Dejected Gloom, Finding grieving rituals helps us get pass our loss, so that our loses can be weaved into the fabric of our lives.
+Sorrow: ( a feeling of sadness which accompanies the loss of a “good” or the presence of an “evil”) Other words to describe Sorrow are: Saddened, Grieved Embarrassed, Humiliated, Depressed Melancholy, Unhappy, Sorry, Dejected, Gloom.
+It really helps to search out information on grieving rituals.
+Finding grieving rituals helps us get pass our loss, so that our loses can be weaved into the fabric of our lives.

-Courage: (a feeling of strength to overcome difficulties in the way of achieving a “good” or enduring a “evil”) Spunk, Guts, Bravery, Risking, Patience, Endurance, Toughness, Confidence, Competence, Assurance, Bold, Audacious, Cocky.
+Courage: (a feeling of strength to overcome difficulties in the way of achieving a “good” or enduring a “evil”) Other words to describe Courage are: Spunk, Guts, Bravery, Risking, Patience, Endurance, Toughness, Confidence, Competence, Assurance, Bold, Audacious, Cocky.

 As I have shown, it is vitally important to know how you feel.
 Without knowing how you feel you are part of the walking dead.
 You are part of the majority of people who are reacting to life instead of dealing with life as an adult.

 Another key point of this conversation, which will rounds it out is: Gratitude and Acceptance.
-I have a sign that I put on the passenger seat of my car, when I drive it reads: GOD THANK YOU FOR MY SEX ADDICTION.
-I put that there so that I am constantly reminded that God has a higher purpose for allowing me to be a sex addict.
+It has been said that a grateful heart will never drink alcoholicly.
+Romans 8:28 is a key verse here, God has a higher purpose for allowing the seemingly bad in life.
 When I believe that; I stop fighting.
 I stop wishing for God to take it all away.
-My sex addiction is working for my good.
-I may not understand how, yet by the same token, I accept that this is so.
+I stop demanding more than my share.
+I may not understand it, yet I accept it, because God said it.

 Share: